mpicbg-csbd/unet-smfish-seg/notes/notes.md

 9. Remove one-hot encoding

 - Differentiable cell segmentation losses
-- Laurent's idea: warp the distance fields as opposed to the membranes!
+- DONE: Laurent's idea: warp the distance fields as opposed to the membranes!
-- how much can you warp before ground truth is destroyed
+- how much can you warp before ground truth is destroyed?
-- matching, warping and cell seg error measures
+- complete set of matching, warping and cell seg error measures